Nuclear force

 The nuclear force has an essential role in storing energy that is used in nuclear power and nuclear weapons.
 Work (energy) is required to bring charged protons together against their electric repulsion.
 This energy is stored when the protons and neutrons are bound together by the nuclear force to form a nucleus.
 The mass of a nucleus is less than the sum total of the individual masses of the protons and neutrons.
 The difference in masses is known as the mass defect, which can be expressed as an energy equivalent.
 Energy is released when a heavy nucleus breaks apart into two or more lighter nuclei.
-This energy is the electromagnetic potential energy that is released when the nuclear force no longer holds the charged nuclear fragments together.
+This energy is the internucleon potential energy that is released when the nuclear force no longer holds the charged nuclear fragments together.

 A quantitative description of the nuclear force relies on equations that are partly empirical.
 These equations model the internucleon potential energies, or potentials.
-(Generally, forces within a system of particles can be more simply modeled by describing the system's potential energy; the negative gradient of a potential is equal to the vector force.)
+(Generally, forces within a system of particles can be more simply modelled by describing the system's potential energy; the negative gradient of a potential is equal to the vector force.)
 The constants for the equations are phenomenological, that is, determined by fitting the equations to experimental data.
 The internucleon potentials attempt to describe the properties of nucleon–nucleon interaction.
 Once determined, any given potential can be used in, e.g., the Schrödinger equation to determine the quantum mechanical properties of the nucleon system.

 The discovery of the neutron in 1932 revealed that atomic nuclei were made of protons and neutrons, held together by an attractive force.
 By 1935 the nuclear force was conceived to be transmitted by particles called mesons.
 This theoretical development included a description of the Yukawa potential, an early example of a nuclear potential.
 Pions, fulfilling the prediction, were discovered experimentally in 1947.
 By the 1970s, the quark model had been developed, by which the mesons and nucleons were viewed as composed of quarks and gluons.
-By this new model, the nuclear force, resulting from the exchange of mesons between neighboring nucleons, is a residual effect of the strong force.
+By this new model, the nuclear force, resulting from the exchange of mesons between neighbouring nucleons, is a multiparticle interaction, the collective effect of strong force on the underlining structure of the nucleons.

 Description

 While the nuclear force is usually associated with nucleons, more generally this force is felt between hadrons, or particles composed of quarks.
-At small separations between nucleons (less than ~ 0.7 fm between their centers, depending upon spin alignment) the force becomes repulsive, which keeps the nucleons at a certain average separation.
+At small separations between nucleons (less than ~ 0.7 fm between their centres, depending upon spin alignment) the force becomes repulsive, which keeps the nucleons at a certain average separation.
 For identical nucleons (such as two neutrons or two protons) this repulsion arises from the Pauli exclusion force.
 A Pauli repulsion also occurs between quarks of the same flavour from different nucleons (a proton and a neutron).

 Field strength

-At distances larger than 0.7 fm the force becomes attractive between spin-aligned nucleons, becoming maximal at a center–center distance of about 0.9 fm.
+At distances larger than 0.7 fm the force becomes attractive between spin-aligned nucleons, becoming maximal at a centre–centre distance of about 0.9 fm.
 Beyond this distance the force drops exponentially, until beyond about 2.0 fm separation, the force is negligible.
 Nucleons have a radius of about 0.8 fm.